saiswapnil123/WebScrapper/README.md

 # WebScrapper
-It gets the details of states and capitals
+It gets the details of top selling books based on genre.